cpereira00/Comp-472-FaceDetection/README.md

 7. test.zip: Following is sample data taken from the test set to be used to test imported model.

 ## Training
 To run our code, first you need to download the provided dataset.
-Then, you need to get the current location of the dataset file and change the path at cell 3 for this new path. *** After, for the evaluation results, you will also need to change the path at line (again insert here).
+Then, you need to get the current location of the dataset file and change the path at cell 3,6,7 for this new path.
+This is because we reference teh google drive path which only we have access to.
+After, to save the model you must again specify your own location on cell 15.
+The training section is thus complete and you can run the notebook.

+## Evaluation
+For the evaluation results, you will also need to change the path at cells 17,19,22,23 if you want to save the outputed locally.
 Our code will generate a confusion matrix image and a classification report image in the location you will choose.
 When all the paths are changed, you can now press on “run”.

-## Evaluation

 ### Confusion Matrix
 <a>